top of page

 INTRODUCTION

-The Kingdom of Shadows Sorcerers was not actually a kingdom that was built, but rather a kingdom that was taken.
-Before the official existence of the Order of Wizards, at the end of the Time of Kings, there already existed the kingdom of Zumur, ruled by King Zerhphyr, a descendant of the Juhl and Dailorhor bloodlines, created respectively by the goddess Therbás and the god Ankaendhar.
-Zerhphyr, the last king of Zumur, peacefully ruled over his small kingdom, located in the North of Ernt-nador.
-He maintained good trade relations with Ashin, Anuiönder, and Dorhan, as well as with other small kingdoms and citadels such as Mish, Zolum, and Zamar.
-Then, without his knowledge, the Time of Shadows arrived and covered the world in darkness.
+The Realm of Shadow Sorcerers was not a kingdom that was built, but rather one that was seized.
+Long before the Order of Wizards officially existed, by the end of the Time of Kings, there was already the kingdom of Zumur, ruled by King Zerhphyr, a descendant of the Lineages of Juhl and Dailorhor, created respectively by the goddess Ankaendhar and the god Therbás.
+Zerhphyr, the last king of Zumur, governed his peaceful northern kingdom of Ernt-nador with serenity.
+He maintained good trade relations with Ashin, Anuiönder, and Dorhan, as well as other smaller kingdoms and city-states such as Mish, Zolum, and Zamar.
+Then, without warning, the Time of Shadows came and engulfed the world in darkness.

 The Wizards' War